 In-app feedback also helps in giving you enough information required for prioritizing product roadmap.
 You can use techniques like touch heatmaps and upvotes to know which features are highly valued by customers.
 This equips you to meet customer requirements and helps you deliver a meaningful customer experience.

 These six reasons show how an in-app feedback system significantly help you build a great product.
-After collecting feedback, effectively analyzing, evaluating, prioritizing and making meaningful changes and adding useful features will only make your app great and successful.
+After collecting feedback, effectively analyzing, evaluating, prioritizing, refining the strategy, making meaningful changes and building features your customers want will make your customers love your product.
+That is the type of product people will recommend others and keep coming back for.